Setauket Harbor Pond Park

 William Sidney Mount local landscapes

-Conceptual Maps of the Park
+Conceptual Maps of the Park Design:

 The Village Green: The Village Green is approximately 350' x 180' and features a gazebo and restroom building.
 A required stormwater creek divides the space, spanned by an 8' wide stone bridge.
 The entire Village Green area will be elevated, as the existing pond is currently spatially sunken.